jatron/connect4/README.md

 ```
 Play connect four in the comfort of your terminal.

-Player types are COMPUTERPLAYER, HUMANPLAYER, and NETWORKPLAYER.
+Player types are HUMANPLAYER, NETWORKPLAYER, and COMPUTERPLAYER.
 Ports and address are only used in network games.
-When playing as a HUMANPLAYER, you can input `save <savefile>` to save the game and `exit` your client or exit to exit your client.
+When playing as a HUMANPLAYER, you can input `save <savefile>` to save the game and exit your client or `exit` to exit your client.

 Usage:
   play.py [--debugging] [--verbose] load <savefile>